MohidulHaqueTushar/example-web-app/README.md

 docker pull haque313/example-web-app
 ```

-You can run it by using the following command, for the docker-desktop:
+You can run it by using the following command, **ONLY** for the docker-desktop:

 ```
 docker run -d -p 8000:8000 haque313/my-simple-web-app